akmami/solana-tutorial/commands/README.md

 solana-keygen pubkey
 ```

+#### DEVNET

+All commands given below in this section given for devnet in Solana.

-Check your balance of devnet
+Check your balance on devnet

 ```
 solana balance --url devnet